On 4 July, 2025, President Trump signed the One Big Beautiful Bill Act (formerly passed by the House on 22 May and the Senate on 1 July) into law.

-The legislation combines tax reform with spending cuts, and while the headlines focus on defense, Medicaid, and border funding, there are important implications for international students, scholars, investors and other nonresident taxpayers in the US.
+The legislation combines tax reform with spending cuts, and while the headlines focus on defense, Medicaid, and border funding, there are important implications for international students, scholars, investors and other nonresident taxpayers in the U.S.

 Here’s what you need to know!